 Law supports two specialist research institutes

-Our academic experts welcome applications for postgraduate research across a broad range of topics including civil liberties, company law, consumer law, contract law, European Union law, human rights, international law, legal theory and philosophy, marine law, public law and many more.
+Our academic experts welcome applications for postgraduate research across a broad range of topics including civil liberties, company law, international, maritime, comparative and criminal justice, European Union law, human rights, international law, legal theory and philosophy, public law and many more.

 MPhil: 2 years (full-time)